Gremlins: Plot

 Struggling inventor Randall Peltzer visits a Chinatown antique store to find a Christmas present for his son, Billy.
 In it, Randall uncovers a small and furry creature called a mogwai (Cantonese: 魔怪, 'devil').
-The owner, Mr. Wing, refuses to sell it to Randall, but his grandson secretly does, warning Randall to remember three important rules concerning its care – keep the creature away from light, especially sunlight, which will kill it; do not let it come in contact with water; and above all, never let it eat after midnight.
+The owner, Sam Wing, refuses to sell it to him, but his grandson secretly does, warning Randall to remember three important rules concerning its care – keep the mogwai away from light, especially sunlight, which will kill it; do not let it come in contact with water; and above all, never let it eat after midnight.

-In Randall's hometown of Kingston Falls, Billy works at the local bank, but fears that his dog Barney will be put down by widowed miser Ruby Deagle.
+In Randall's hometown of Kingston Falls, Billy works at its local bank, but fears that his dog Barney will be put down by widowed miser Ruby Deagle.
 His father returns and offers him the mogwai, now named "Gizmo", as a pet and informs him of the rules.
-Gizmo is friendly and docile, but when Billy's friend, Pete Fountaine, accidentally spills water on Gizmo, five more mogwai spawn from him – a more mischievous sort led by the aggressive Stripe, named after the white and mohawk-like tuft of fur on his head.
+Gizmo is friendly and docile, but when Billy's friend, Pete Fountaine, accidentally spills water on him, five more mogwai spawn from him – a more mischievous sort led by the aggressive Stripe, named after the mohawk-like tuft of white fur on his head.
 Billy shows one of the mogwai to his former elementary school science teacher, Roy Hanson, spawning another mogwai, whom the latter experiments on.
 Back home, Stripe and his fellow mogwai trick Billy into feeding them after midnight by sabotaging his bedside clock.
 They form cocoons, as does Hanson's mogwai, which soon hatch, emerging as destructive and reptilian imp-like monsters called "gremlins".
 Hanson is murdered by his gremlin, while those at the Peltzer house torture Gizmo and assault Billy's mother, Lynn.